Science Communication and Museum Activities

 The ANOM Lab actively contributes to science communication and outreach activities to disseminate our research widely.
 We have published articles in magazines and online, and have had our research featured in podcasts and videos.
 At science fairs and museum events, we developed numerous public engagement activities to communicate our research on the Cambrian Explosion.

-Cantonal Museum of Geology:
+Cantonal Museum of Natural History, Department of Geology:

 Podcasts and Videos:

 Hear all about the earliest predators of the Cambrian Explosion from Allison Daley in: Palaeocast Episode 31: Anomalocaridids.